Which type of crime can I get compensation for?

-If the offender whose crime caused the bodily harm to the victim is not known, his or her whereabouts are unknown, or his or her criminal prosecution is prevented by a lawful impediment and the victim’s bodily harm has not otherwise been fully compensated, the victim may claim compensation if the outcome of investigation or summary investigation by criminal prosecution authorities does not raise justified doubts as to whether the crime by which bodily harm was caused to the victim actually occurred.
-The claim must be supported by the lawful decision of the criminal prosecution authority or court that last considered the matter proving the abovementioned facts.
+If the identity of the offender whose crime caused the injury to the victim is not known, if his/her whereabouts are unknown, or if a lawful impediment prevents him/her from undergoing criminal prosecution and the injury to the victim has not otherwise been fully compensated, the victim may claim compensation only if the outcome of investigation or summary investigation by criminal-prosecution authorities does not raise justified doubts as to whether the crime through which the victim suffered injury actually occurred.
+The claim must be supported by the final decision of the criminal prosecution authority or court that last considered the matter, in order to prove the facts detailed above.

 Is there a time limit within which I have to claim compensation?

-The claim must be filed within 6 months from the entry into force of the criminal conviction of the offender.
-If the offender is not known or his or her criminal prosecution is prevented by a lawful impediment, the claim must be filed within 6 months from the entry into force of the decision by the criminal prosecution authority or court that last considered the matter.
+The claim must be filed within one year of the date on which the judgment finding the offender guilty of the crime becomes final.
+If the identity of the offender is not known or if a lawful impediment prevents him/her from undergoing criminal prosecution, the claim must be filed within 6 months of the date on which decision by the criminal prosecution authority, or by the court that last considered the matter, becomes final.

 Which losses and expenses are covered by the compensation?

-Compensation is paid solely to the extent of bodily harm (compensation for pain and suffering, and diminished social function), and to the extent of moral injury in statutory cases.
-Compensation does not include other loss or expenses.
+Compensation is paid solely in respect of bodily injury suffered (compensation for pain and diminished social function) and, in the cases defined by law, in respect of moral injury.
+Compensation does not cover other losses or expenses.

-- medical costs of injury (medical treatment — outpatient and hospital treatment, recovery),
+- costs of medical care (medical treatment: outpatient and hospital treatment, recuperation);

-- additional needs or costs arising from injury (i.e. care and assistance, temporary and permanent treatment, prolonged education physiotherapy, adaptation of housing, special aids, etc.),
+- additional needs or costs arising from injury (i.e. care and assistance, temporary and permanent treatment, extended study period, physiotherapy, adaptation of domestic environment, special aids, etc.);

-- permanent injury (e.g. invalidity and other permanent disabilities),
+- permanent effects of injury (e.g. disability or other permanent handicap);

-- loss of earnings during medical treatment and after (including lost earnings and loss of ability to earn or diminished maintenance, etc.),
+- loss of earnings during and after medical treatment (including lost earnings and loss of earning power or diminished ability to earn a living, etc.);

-- expenses linked to legal proceedings related to the incident causing the damage, such as legal fees, court costs),
+- expenses associated with legal proceedings in connection with the incident causing the damage, such as legal fees, court costs);

-- pain and suffering of the victim — compensation for moral injury for the crimes of rape, sexual abuse and sexual violence
+- pain and suffering of the victim – compensation for moral injury caused by the crimes of human trafficking, rape, sexual abuse and sexual violence

-- medical costs (e.g. therapy for a family member, ambulant and hospital treatment, rehabilitation),
+- costs of medical care (e.g. therapy for a family member, outpatient and hospital treatment, recuperation);

 – Psychological damage:

-- pain and suffering of relatives or eligible persons/compensation to survivors if the victim died — survivors of a victim of a violent crime who died are paid compensation at the statutory maximum of 50 times the minimum wage at the time when the offence was committed.
-This concerns a claim that is distributed proportionately among all entitled survivors.
+- pain and suffering of relatives and eligible persons/compensation for survivors, if the victim has died - survivors of a deceased victim of a violent crime are paid compensation at a statutory maximum of 50 times the minimum wage at the time when the offence was committed.
+This claim is distributed proportionately amongst all eligible survivors.